Click above for larger graphic. • Original image • Index of Scripture graphics and posts by Scripture reference

-Click for a recording of today’s lesson.
+Click for audio of today’s devotion.

 From the Confessions: The Defense of the Augsburg Confession

 VI.
 That sins are not remitted before God by the power of the keys, but that the power of the keys has been instituted to change eternal punishments to temporal punishments, to impose certain satisfactions upon consciences, to institute new acts of worship, and to obligate consciences to such satisfactions and acts of worship.

 Luther wrote many letters to pastors who were facing various problems in their churches.
 Some of those difficulties were caused by their peoples’ consciences being troubled by obligations imposed upon them by the church in Rome.
 Rather than urging them to deal specifically with those issues, Luther urged these pastors to get to the heart of the issue, that which caused the confusion.
 He wrote to John Gulden, pastor of St. Peter’s Church in Weida, Thuringia, who argued publicly with fellow clergy who disagreed with him about ceremonies: “I beg you to give first place in your preaching to those things which are of greatest weight, namely that you urge faith and love upon your hearers” (Letters of Spiritual Counsel, Regent College Publishing, Vancouver, 1960, 295).
 He wrote to the entire clergy of Luebeck about the gradual introduction of reform by focusing on the basic principles of the faith.
 “Put first and foremost what is fundamental in our teaching, the doctrine concerning our justification… Reform of impious rites will come of itself when what is fundamental in our teaching, being effectively presented, has taken root in pious hearts” (ibid.
 296).